sony/nnabla-rl/README.md

 ### Friendly API

-NNablaRL has friendly Python APIs which enables to start training with only 3 lines of python code.
+nnablaRL has friendly Python APIs which enables to start training with only 3 lines of python code.

 ```py
 import nnabla_rl